The controversial history of Bow Road tube station

-With its red brick exterior and candy cane-esque hexagonal pillars resembling a circus, Bow Road tube station has captured the hearts of Bow Quarter residents and Instagrammers alike, but its construction caused an outcry.
+With its red brick exterior and candycane-esque hexagonal pillars resembling a circus, Bow Road tube station has captured the hearts of Bow Quarter residents and Instagrammers alike, but its construction caused an outcry.

 Its playful aesthetic, which led it to become a Grade II listed building from 1973, disguises its unusually turbulent history including mass eviction.
 Bow Road tube station is, like many landmarks in our area, more than meets the eye.

 The tube station we know and love today that now carts customers and commuters along the District and Hammersmith and City lines, opened in 1902; its ownership transferred to London Underground in 1950.
 It’s the closest station for those visiting Victoria Park, known as ‘the people’s park of East London’ and Roman Road market.

 Back at the beginning of the 20th century, transport in Bow looked very different to how it does today.
 People moved around the city on horse-drawn omnibuses and there was even a horse-powered tram that took passengers from Bow to Whitechapel.

 The growing underground railway network, which at the time consisted of the District Line terminating in Whitechapel, wanted to reach further east.
 So from Whitechapel, the Whitechapel and Bow Railway – that was later incorporated into the District Line – would travel underground through Whitechapel Road and Mile End road until it entered Bow Road, where it would emerge from underground to head south east.
 Bow Road tube station was also incorporated into the Hammersmith & City line after 1936.